kvalle/grinder-workshop/README.md

 - response body is larger than some minimum size (in lines, or in bytes)
 - response contains (or does not contain) some string of text
 - HTTP header contains some field

+By the way, the URLs in the `urls.txt` file is meant only as a starting point.
+Feel free to add or remove URLs as you like.

 ### How-to